Marree Man

-Shortly after its discovery, the site was closed by the South Australian government following legal action taken in late July by native title claimants, but flights over the site were not forbidden as native title fell under federal government jurisdiction.
+Shortly after its discovery, the South Australian government closed the site following legal action taken in late July by native title claimants, but flights over the site were not forbidden as native title fell under federal government jurisdiction.

 Work

-The Marree Man geoglyph depicts a man holding either a woomera (a throwing stick once used to disperse small flocks of birds) or a boomerang (but see Plaque section below).
+The Marree Man geoglyph depicts a man holding either a woomera (used to launch a throwing stick) or a boomerang (but see Plaque section below).

-By December 1998, it had been noted that the outline matched, in reverse, that of the Artemision Zeus bronze raised from the bottom of the Adriatic Sea in 1928.
+By December 1998, it had been noted that the outline matched, in reverse, that of the Artemision Bronze statue of Zeus raised from the Aegean Sea in 1928.

 The lines outlining the figure were 20–30 cm deep at the time of discovery and up to 35 m wide.

-The image was gradually eroded through natural processes, but because the climate is extremely dry and barren in the region, the image was still visible in 2013.
-While there is a layer of white chalk material slightly below the red soil, the figure was not defined to this depth.
+The image was gradually eroded through natural processes, but because the climate is extremely dry, the image was still visible in 2013.
+Although there is a layer of white chalky material slightly below the red soil, the figure was not defined to this depth.

-The creation of Marree Man occurred between 27 May and 12 June 1998.
-By comparing images collected on those dates from NASA's Landsat-5 satellite, the desert area where Marree Man was found goes from undisturbed to the completed figure.
-See image below:

-Left image from 27 May 1998 Right image from 12 June 1998
+Marree Man was created between 27 May 1998, when NASA's Landsat-5 satellite showed the site undisturbed, and 12 June 1998, when the completed figure was visible.

-In August 2016, work was carried out to redefine the geoglyph using a grader assisted by GPS.
+In August 2016, with the consent of the Arabana Aboriginal Corporation, local businesses joined together to redefine the geoglyph using a commercial grader assisted by GPS.
 The work resulted in an outline clearly visible from the air, matching the original.
 Two decades after its creation it was speculated that the work itself could not have been created without GPS technology, then in its infancy.

 Discovery

-Trec Smith, a charter pilot flying between Marree and Coober Pedy in the remote north of South Australia, spotted the figure from the air on 26 June 1998.
-The discovery of the geoglyph fascinated Australians due to its size and the mystery surrounding how it came to be there.
+Trec Smith, a charter pilot flying between Marree and Coober Pedy, spotted the geoglyph from the air on 26 June 1998.
+It fascinated Australians because of its size and the mystery surrounding how it came to be there.

-Shane Anderson from the William Creek Hotel, located 200 km north-west of the town of Marree, claimed the hotel received an anonymous fax describing the location of the artwork.
+Subsequently, Shane Anderson from the William Creek Hotel, located 200 km north-west of the town of Marree, said the hotel had received an anonymous fax describing the location of the artwork.

 Anonymous press releases

 Several anonymous press releases sent to media and local businesses in July and August 1998 led to the suggestion that the Marree Man was created by people from the United States.
-The releases said "your State of SA", "Queensland Barrier Reef" and mentioned Aborigines "from the local Indigenous Territories", terms not used by Australians.
+The releases referred to "your State of SA", "Queensland Barrier Reef", and Aborigines "from the local indigenous territories" – terms not used by Australians.
 The press releases also mentioned the Great Serpent in Ohio, which is not well known outside the US.
 It was also conjectured that these features of the press releases may have been red herrings, inserted to provide an illusion of American authorship.